Disclosure

 To Reduce Data Usage if Your VPN Is Data-Intensive

-VPNs can use more data due to encryption overhead.
-If you’re on a data cap, turning it off can save your data allowance.
+VPNs can use more data due to encryption.
+If you’re on a data cap, turning it off can save your data.

 To Troubleshoot Network or Connectivity Issues